“I have a loose tooth!”

 During your child’s exam, Dr. Asinmaz will deduce if the yellowing is due to poor oral hygiene, tetracycline staining, fluorosis or decay.
 Solutions like Dental Sealants and Bondings, may be what your child needs.
 But, in most cases, the new adult teeth are perfectly healthy.
 So why are they yellow?

-For starters, the composition of adult teeth and baby teeth are different.
-All teeth have an outer shell comprised of white enamel and an inner shell called made of yellow dentin.
-The ratio of enamel to dentin is much higher in baby teeth, therefore it looks whiter.
-Also, adult teeth are much larger in size so they “stand out” more next to the tiny, white baby teeth.
+For starters, the composition of adult teeth and baby teeth is different.
+All teeth, regardless of their age, have an outer shell comprised of white colored enamel and an inner portion composed of yellow tinted dentin.
+The ratio of white enamel to inner yellow-tinged dentin is much higher in baby teeth, leading the baby teeth to appear whiter.
+Also, adult teeth are larger in size, and their greater size makes them stand out, next to the tiny, whiter baby teeth.

-Once all baby teeth have exfoliated, you will notice that your child will have a nice white, smile (provided they keep up their hygiene and visit their favorite dentist frequently!)
-So no need to panic, it is very normal that your child has their adult teeth erupting that appear to be more yellow than their baby counterparts.
+Once all baby teeth have been lost and adult teeth have grown in, you will notice that your child will have a bright white smile, provided they keep up regular checkups and cleanings.
+So, no need to panic, it is very normal for a child’s erupting adult teeth to appear more yellow than their baby counterparts!